HTML has links - PDF has Authentication

 (a) The person holds a valid paddle guide license issued from the department;

-(c) The person has their individual paddle guide license in physical possession and must have either the paddle tour business license for the current calendar year or a printed or digital scan thereof.
+(d) The person has both their individual paddle guide license and the paddle tour business license for the current calendar year, or a printed or digital scan thereof, in physical possession.

 (3) Only an individual at least 16 years of age may hold an operator license or paddle guide license.